 We are searching statewide for community partners who are experts in Alabama native plants to partner with their local schools and catalog the biodiversity in our state.
 Please email email@example.com to learn more about becoming a community partner.

 Bicentennial Barcoding is a collaboration between HudsonAlpha Institute for Biotechnology and the Alabama Bicentennial, which supports, creates and executes events that commemorate the state’s history.
-The project is made possible by the Lyndhurst Foundation, Vulcan Materials Company Foundation and other philanthropic donations.
+The project is made possible by The Caring Foundation of Blue Cross and Blue Shield of Alabama, the Lyndhurst Foundation, Vulcan Materials Company Foundation and other philanthropic donations.
 Additional support is provided by AMSTI.